microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-TestPlan.md

 # Test Plan

 All tests are to be included in the HLK test binary which ships with the OS.
-This test binary is only built in the OS repo and based off of the 'ExecTests' 'ExecTests' source code in the DXC repo.
+This test binary is only built in the OS repo and based off of the ExecutionTests source code in the DXC repo.
 There is a script in the WinTools repo which generates and annotates the HLK tests.

 There are three test categories we are concerned with: